Are your old dentures causing more issues than helping you? Do they struggle to stay in place or irritate your gums?

 Can poorly fitting dentures cause me to gag?

 Yes, loose dentures can move around more in your mouth.
 They can touch your tongue or throat in ways that provoke your gag reflex.
-Your dentures should never move around and it’s a sign of them being too big.
+Your dentures should never move around, and it’s a sign that they are too big.

 What should I do if my dentures fit poorly?

 You must avoid trying to repair or adjust your dentures at home.
-There are DIY repair kits or over-the-counter options for denture glue that can cause more harm than good.
+DIY repair kits or over-the-counter options for denture glue can cause more harm than good.
 If you’re questioning the fit of your dentures, call our office and schedule a consultation.

 Schedule a Consultation